-Hosted by National Geographic senior editor Peter Gwin, this series provides an excellent medium for learning about all the random topics about the planet that you might never think to explore otherwise.
+Hosted by National Geographic senior editor Peter Gwin, this series provides an excellent medium for learning about all the random topics related to the planet that you may never think to explore otherwise.

 Essentially, the aim of Overheard at National Geographic is to allow listeners to have a behind-the-scenes look at the National Geographic headquarters.
-Moreover, the series is able to highlight their fantastic network of scientists, explorers, and storytellers.
+Moreover, the series highlights National Geographic’s fantastic network of scientists, explorers, and storytellers.